 In the new generation of integrated circuits, the need for heat dissipation and temperature tolerance will increase the demand for tungsten and molybdenum substrate as the wiring becomes thinner and thinner (currently up to 0.2μm).
-Refractory materials are also widely used in support parts, retaining rings and base supports in the electronics industry.
+Refractory materials are also widely used in support parts, retaining rings, and base supports in the electronics industry.

-In addition, W-Re alloy has replaced platinum as a thermocouple for temperature measurement in many occasions, and high-performance tungsten-rhenium wire has also been used as a picture tube to transmit electrons into thousands of homes.
+In addition, W-Re alloy has replaced platinum as a thermocouple for temperature measurement on many occasions, and high-performance tungsten-rhenium wire has also been used as a picture tube to transmit electrons into thousands of homes.

 There are a lot of dust particles and space junk in outer space, which require high-intensity materials and at the same time can resist the radiation of high-energy rays in the universe.
 Refractory materials have unique advantages here.
-For example, the former Soviet Union’s Mir space station and the U.S space shuttle used a lot of refractory materials.
+For example, the former Soviet Union’s Mir space station and the U.S. space shuttle used a lot of refractory materials.

-Similarly, the corrosive action of sea water is intolerable to ordinary materials.
+Similarly, the corrosive action of seawater is intolerable to ordinary materials.
 Titanium is the best choice for creating a permanent human environment on the ocean floor.
 It is not only light in weight and high in strength but also has good corrosion resistance.

-Tungsten and molybdenum have been widely used as the heating element, heat shield, crucible and supporting parts for rare earth smelting in a high-temperature furnace.
+Tungsten and molybdenum have been widely used as the heating element, heat shield, crucible, and supporting parts for rare earth smelting in a high-temperature furnace.
 Large tungsten and molybdenum tubes, molybdenum electrodes, molybdenum plating, core rods, and hoppers have successfully replaced platinum in the glass and glass fiber industry and achieved great social and economic benefits.

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2024 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.